top of page

 Wood

-Byron (he/him) co-founded WESUP after being fired for refusing to comply with a medical monitoring program that targets workers diagnosed with addiction.
-Since then, he has supported other workers and organized against systems that surveil and punish workers who use drugs.
-He believes that building a mass movement of workers is essential to achieving liberation for people who use drugs.
+His experience undergoing a workplace monitoring program that targets and harms workers diagnosed with addiction inspired him to advocate for the rights and wellbeing of people who use drugs.
 Byron lives on the unceded territories of the xʷməθkʷəýəm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations (Vancouver, Canada).

 Katrina Stephenson